-NAEP (National Assessment of Educational Progress), also called the "Nation's Report Card", provides educators, policymakers, elected officials, and parents information on students' academic performance in reading and mathematics in comparison to other students locally and in other states.
+The National Assessment of Educational Progress, also called the "Nation's Report Card", provides educators, policymakers, elected officials, and legal guardians information on students' academic performance in reading and mathematics in comparison to other students locally and in other states.
 It serves as a common measure of student achievement across the country.
 A small sample of students is selected to participate each year.

-HEALTH
+HEALTH & WELLNESS